shibumi/go-pathspec/README.md

 [![PkgGoDev](https://pkg.go.dev/badge/github.com/shibumi/go-pathspec)](https://pkg.go.dev/github.com/shibumi/go-pathspec)

 go-pathspec is a library that implements gitignore-style pattern matching for paths and is fully compatible with Git's pathspec.
-Pathspec is a shorthand syntax used to specify a pattern for matching file paths in a command-line interface or a script.
+Pathspec is a syntax used to specify a pattern for matching file paths in a command-line interface or a script.

 As of writing, this is the only Go package that fully implements pathspec.
-Python implementation, please refer to [python-pathspec](https://github.com/cpburnz/python-pathspec)
+For Python implementation, please refer to [python-pathspec](https://github.com/cpburnz/python-pathspec)

 ## Usage